 The Undersea World of Jacques Cousteau

 In the years 1968–76 Cousteau produced probably his best known work, the TV documentary series The Undersea World of Jacques Cousteau.
 It ran for eight seasons, with some narration from Cousteau himself in his uniquely French accented English.
-The programs described the undersea adventures he and Calypso’s crew were having and the marine species they were observing.
+The Undersea World described the adventures Cousteau and Calypso’s crew were having and the marine species they were observing.
 The crew by now included his sons, Philippe and Jean-Michel.
 The Undersea World of Jacques Cousteau inspired yet another new generation of divers and marine biologists.

 The Presidential Medal of Freedom

 In 1985, on Cousteau’s 75th birthday, President Ronald Reagan presented him with America’s highest civilian honor, the Presidential Medal of Freedom.
-That same year, Cousteau had invited Cuba’s leader, Fidel Castro, for dinner on Calypso and persuaded him to release 80 political prisoners.
+In the same year, Cousteau invited Cuba’s Communist leader, Fidel Castro, for dinner on Calypso and persuaded him to release 80 political prisoners.

 Some Personal Details and the End

-Cousteau married Simone Melchior when he was 26 years old, on July, 12 1937.
+At age 26, Cousteau married Simone Melchior on July, 12 1937.
 They had two sons, Jean-Michel and Philipp.
-Simone always traveled with Cousteau on Calypso and once even sold her jewels to buy fuel to keep the ship at sea.
+Simone always traveled with Cousteau on Calypso and once sold her jewels to buy fuel to keep the ship at sea.

 Simone died of cancer in 1990.